U-Alberta/ADaPT-ML/README.md

 ## Example Usage ##

 Our Example Use Case is to develop a model that can predict whether a data point is about a cat, dog, bird, horse, or snake.
-Although intuitively this is purely a multilabel task where it is reasonable to assume that multiple animals could be mentioned in one datapoint, this task has been divided into a multiclass setting, where there is only one possible class that the data point can belong to, and a multilabel setting, where one data point can belong to one or many classes, to demonstrate how to handle both tasks (it is not necessary for you to also divide your new classification task into multiclass and multilabel settings).
+Although intuitively this is purely a multilabel task where it is reasonable to assume that one or more animals could be mentioned in one datapoint, this task has been divided into a multiclass setting, where there is only one possible class that the data point can belong to, and a multilabel setting, where one data point can belong to one or many classes, to demonstrate how to handle both tasks (it is not necessary for you to also divide your new classification task into multiclass and multilabel settings).

 We do not have an existing annotated dataset for this classification task, so the first step will be to create one.
 When you first get started, you will need to gather the appropriate data for your task, and featurize it in two ways:
 1. Decide on which features you would pull out to assist in annotation if you were going to manually assign classes to the datapoints.